SpongeBobSun/ReactNative-TL-DR/how-does-javascript-communicate-with-native-code.md

   const bridgeConfig = global.__fbBatchedBridgeConfig;
   /**
    * Bob's note:
-   * This '__fbBAtchedBridgeCOnfig' will only be set in 'RCTObjcExecutor',
+   * This '__fbBAtchedBridgeConfig' will only be set in 'RCTObjcExecutor',
    * which is only used in debug mode.
    */
    //...code to generate native module